waynodiablo/Oystercard/boris_bikes/19_isolating_tests_with_doubles.md

 In the next challenge, we'll figure out how to get this test passing (i.e. how to tell a `double` to `respond_to` the `working?` method with the value `true`).

 ### Learning Objectives covered
-- Implement a feature from scratch
+- Explain why doubles are needed to isolate unit tests
+- Use a double to isolate a unit test

 ### To complete this challenge, you will need to: